openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/paradigm/cj-macro-reusable.md

 }
 ```

-### Usage Scenarios of if Statement
+### if Usage Scenario

 The sample code marks the OneMoment custom component as reusable.
-Scrolling up and down the List triggers the reuse of OneMoment;
+Scrolling the List up and down triggers OneMoment reuse.

  <!-- run -->